 OUTDOOR SWIMMING: If the weather's on your side, splash your way into one of London's refreshing lidos and outdoor swimming pools.
 On particularly warm bank holiday weekends, you might need to book in advance.

-ICE SKATING: Ice skating's not just for Christmas you know — the capital has a few indoor ice rinks which offer public sessions all year round, from Ally Pally up north to Streatham down south — plus one slap-bang in central London.
+ICE SKATING: Ice skating's not just for Christmas you know — the capital has a few indoor ice rinks which offer public sessions year round, from Ally Pally up north to Streatham down south — plus one slap-bang in central London.

 CLIMBING: The only way is up — at London's best climbing centres.
 Bouldering, top-rope climbing and lead climbing are all possible in the capital, with routes available for absolute beginners and more advanced climbers.